Aliases for KPNA1 Gene

 GeneCards Summary for KPNA1 Gene

-KPNA1 (Karyopherin Alpha 1 (Importin Alpha 5)) is a Protein Coding gene.
-Among its related pathways are Disease and GPCR Pathway.
-GO annotations related to this gene include protein transporter activity and nuclear localization sequence binding.
+KPNA1 (Karyopherin Subunit Alpha 1) is a Protein Coding gene.
+Diseases associated with KPNA1 include Venezuelan Equine Encephalitis and Encephalitis.
+Among its related pathways are CDK-mediated phosphorylation and removal of Cdc6 and HIV Life Cycle.
+Gene Ontology (GO) annotations related to this gene include binding and nuclear localization sequence binding.
 An important paralog of this gene is KPNA6.